TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Migration/Index.rst

 not need to be converted.
 You can now delete :file:`Settings.cfg`.
 If you ever should need it again it is still in the Git history.
 Also delete file :file:`genindex.rst` in your documentation directory (if available).

-While you could already jump in and render your docs directly (see :ref:`local rendering <rendering-docs>`), we suggest to clean up some other things first (:ref:`see <h2document:migrate-detailed-steps>`).
+While you could already jump in and render your documentation directly (see :ref:`local rendering <rendering-docs>`), we suggest to clean up some other things first (:ref:`see <h2document:migrate-detailed-steps>`).